For customer service questions please click here – Customer Service

 Do you have a return policy?

 Are your products sold in any music stores?
 At the current time all domestic sales of AxeTrak products are handled factory direct.
 To maintain the quality and the tight tolerances necessary to eliminate unwanted resonance and noise, all AxeTrak products are handmade one unit at a time right here in the USA.
 This commitment to quality comes at a high premium.
 In order to keep our products as competitively priced as possible, we have chosen to deliver them factory direct in the USA.
-However, we are currently looking for exclusive dealers in other major countries throughout the world.

 How do I know which version I have?
 The first guitar version (Rev A.) of the AxeTrak did not have a paddle switch on the front of the unit.
 The second version (Rev B.) introduced the high frequency roll-off switch.
 The third version (Rev C.) introduced our custom AxeTrak® brand speaker and also has an aluminum faceplate.
 The serial number on this version begins with AXT-.
 The fourth version (Rev D.) has all the improvements of the previous versions plus one major benefit.
 It allows the user to adjust the microphone position and angle approximately 30 degrees.
 It still produces the exact same sound of the previous version but with the flexibility of moving the mic directly on axis for a brighter more present sound.
 This allows for recording cleaner rhythms as well as the signature “AxeTrak crunch”.
 The serial number on this version begins with ATV-.
 The latest version (Rev E) is the AxeTrak “PRO”.
 This model has a dual gang paddle switch, 100 degrees of mic rotation, and features the new AxeTrak “Rapture” speaker.
 Has the PRO label on the faceplate of unit and the serial number begins with ATPRO-.